-(5) The Series 2016A Bonds are to be issued July 20, 2016.
+(5) The Series 2016B Bonds have been authorized but not issued.
 The purpose of the Series 2016B Bonds are to refund the balance of the Outstanding 2006 Bonds, to refund the Series Z-4-A Loan Agreement and to finance new public works projects for the water and sewer system.